ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 on application-level performance, with considerations for the impact on video delivery.

-This document aims to provide a taxonomy of networking issues as they relate to quality of experience in internet video delivery.
+This document aims to provide a taxonomy of networking issues as they relate to quality of experience in internet-based streaming video delivery.
 The focus is on capturing characteristics of video delivery that have surprised network designers or transport experts without specific video expertise, since these highlight key differences between common assumptions in existing networking documents and observations of video delivery issues in practice.

 Making specific recommendations for mitigating these issues is out of scope, though some existing mitigations are mentioned in passing.
 The intent is to provide a point of reference for